SI 2019 Environmental & Energy Economics

 The Mortality and Medical Costs of Air Pollution: Evidence from Changes in Wind Direction

-Discussant: Janet Currie, Princeton University and NBER
+Discussant: Janet Currie, Yale University and NBER

 3:30 pm